N-Wouda/PL-Hourly-Heuristic/README.md

 # PL-Heuristic

-This repository exposes three executable packages: one for the heuristic, the integer linear model, and the validator respectively.
+This repository hosts all code used in the development of an hourly scheduling heuristic for personalised learning.
+The repository exposes three executable packages: one for the heuristic, the integer linear model, and the validator respectively.
 The heuristic quickly solves a problem using a sub-optimal method (seconds).
 The ILP takes considerably longer (days), but does guarantee optimality.
-The validator is a tool that confirms a given solution satisfies the imposed constraints.
+The validator tool verifies a given solution satisfies the imposed constraints.

+> **Note** that this repository assumes an `/experiments` directory is set-up, and populated with the experiment data.
+This data is of considerable size, and as such not part of the repository itself.
+It is available upon request.
+TODO

-## Paper
+## Article and analysis

+The `/analysis` directory hosts some Jupyter notebooks that contain all results presented in the paper.
+The paper itself is available in pre-print in the repository, as `article.pdf`.
 TODO

 ## How to use